For many small business owners, there’s no question that they should be building a presence on Instagram.

 For best results, offer a prize that’s most relevant to your target audience, even if the general population wouldn’t be that interested.
 After all, anyone would comment for a free iPhone, but it’s more important to get engagement and entries from users who could actually become customers.

-The example above from LEIF does it right by offering a great prize (partnering with similar businesses), making it easy to enter, and quickly flagging the contest with GIVEAWAY at the beginning of the post.
+The example above from LEIF does it right by offering a great prize (partnering with similar businesses), making it easy to enter through their Instagram bio link, and quickly flagging the contest with GIVEAWAY at the beginning of the post.

 Learn how to run your own contest in How to Grow Your Business With Giveaways and Contests.